Updated on: May 1, 2022

 - Dark web monitoring.

-4. Avira Free Antivirus — Best Free Spyware Protection
+6. Avira Free Security — Best Free Spyware Protection

-Avira Free Antivirus provides better spyware protection than some paid antivirus suites — and it includes some pretty good additional features, as well.
+Avira Free Security is the best free plan on the market — it provides better spyware protection than some paid antivirus suites, and it includes some pretty good additional features too.

 A colleague recently told me that he had accidentally downloaded several adware and spyware programs along with GIMP, an image manipulation program.
 So, for my tests, I also downloaded GIMP from SourceForge, and Avira flagged all of the spyware ‘.exe’ files that came bundled with my download.